 Tanaya Larsen, Owner

-Tanaya truly believes that yoga creates self acceptance and is for every body regardless of flexibility, experience, age, or injury.
+Tanaya truly believes that anyone can benefit from yoga regardless of flexibility, experience, age, or injury.
 Her love for yoga developed once seeing the progress it made on her stiff body and the complimentary nature it brought to her running routine and life.
-She completed her Yoga Alliance 200-hour certification in 2010 in Boulder, Colorado, where she taught for five years before making Rome (and SpringStone) her home.
-Her classes combine prana (breath) with creative transitions creating opportunities to open both body and mind.
-After working in the health promotion field and having three children, Tanaya has started a new adventure in becoming the new owner of SpringStone!
-She has big dreams to make yoga more prevalent around Rome, and she invites others to share their love of it as well.
+She completed her Registered Yoga Teacher training in 2010 in Boulder, Colorado, where she taught for five years before making Rome (and SpringStone) her home.
+Using her background in Exercise Science, Tanaya's classes use science-based approaches to inspire students to be curious about their experience and adapt each movement for a personal transformative experience.
+Students can expect to connect with breath, strengthen the body and calm the mind.
 In addition to yoga, Tanaya loves running, reading, baking, hiking, and having adventures with her husband and crazy kids!

 Lynne Jacobs, Founder

 Lynne is gifted in her ability to meet students where they are and make yoga accessible to everyone.
 She works with a wide range of students from all ages and abilities in a thriving private yoga therapy practice and group classes.
 Knowing that students come to yoga in different phases of life, Lynne encourages students to listen to their own body, adapt the postures to their unique body, play with their limits without exceeding them, and have compassionate self-observation.
 Her teachings integrate mindfulness, meditation, and sensory awareness enabling students to find a greater understanding and awareness of themselves both on and off the mat.
 Lynne began her yoga practice in 2000 and is a certified Yoga Therapist with the International Association of Yoga Therapists and is also a E-RYT- 500hr instructor with Yoga Alliance.
 Along with her formal yoga training, Lynne is a student and practitioner of mindfulness meditation.
-As the director of SpringStone Yoga Center and its yoga immersion and teacher training program, she aims to provide a nurturing space where students can cultivate greater sensitivity, strength, and a deeper understanding of oneself.
-Om shanti.
+She currently only offers limited private sessions.